nsvemuri/nsvemuri.github.io/rltutorial/index.md

 *   Introduction to Value based & Policy gradient based RL techniques
 *   Solve Grid world problem using TD Learning methods
 *   Solve Grid world problem using Monte Carlo Learning methods
-*   Solve Grid world problem using Policy Gradient Learning methods
+*   Solve Grid world problem using REINFORCE - a Policy Gradient Learning method
 *   Solve Grid world problem using Dynamic programming
+*   Solve Grid world problem using a variant of PPO

 Note: This is NOT an extensive tutorial covering RL.
 This is meant to bring down the barrier & motivate the audience to learn Reinforcement learning